Staff

 Caroline has been teaching modern languages for over 40 years and is the co-ordinator for the Alliance Française de Hobart.
 She is the President of the Alliance Française de Hobart and the organiser of the annual Alliance competition.
 With her experience teaching at College level and being the current Chief Setting examiner for TASC’s French 3C exam in years 11 & 12, Caroline is well able to prepare Lambert students for life after Lambert, whether they continue with French or not.
 ‘A study of other languages greatly helps with the development of and knowledge about one’s own language’.

-Tai is Lambert School’s primary and secondary Drama teacher.
+Tai teaches Science, Drama, and Math at Lambert School.
 Tai started teaching in 2021 and has worked in the school as a teacher’s assistant and administrator since 2017.
 Tai is currently undertaking his Master of Teaching (Secondary) specialising in Drama and Science.
-Tai’s previous qualifications include Bachelor of Science, Bachelor of Science (Hons), and has completed his PhD in microbiology.
-Tai has worked professionally as an actor, director, and playwright.
-Tai has previously worked in Hobart with Directions Theatre (Shakespeare in the Gardens), Bad Company Theatre, and as a freelancer.
-Tai is also the state representative of the Australian Stage Combat Association.
+Tai’s qualifications include Bachelor of Science, Bachelor of Science (Hons), and a PhD in microbiology.
+Tai has worked professionally as a researcher at the University of Tasmania, as well as being an actor, director, and producer of local theatre.